DiegoFischerDev/Site-TreinaRecife/README.md

 ## Description

 This project is a website for "TreinaRecife - Cursos de Tecnologia em Recife".
 For backend services is used Firebase.
-To manipulate the backend data, this project has a dashboard that you can acesse by using admin@admin.com and password: 123456
+To manipulate the backend data, this project has a dashboard that can be accessed using email admin@admin.com and password: 123456

 ## Technologies Used